MTSR 2015 | 9th Metadata and Semantics Research Conference

 - Open Repositories, Research Information Systems and Data Infrastructures

-Revised and extended versions of best papers will be published in selected international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience), and Program: Electronic library andinformation systems (Emerald) (list incomplete).
+Revised and extended versions of best papers will be published in selected international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience), and Program: Electronic library andinformation systems (Emerald) and the International Information & Library Review (Taylor & Francis) (list incomplete).

 Proceedings have been published in the Springer's CCIS (Communications in Computer and Information Science) Series in previous events.